emmajanedrews/base-template/_posts/2017-10-17-how-to-successfully-prep-your-home-for-resale.md

 {% include pullquote.html %}

-Third: **clean, clean, and clean some more.** Focus on face plates, light fixtures, bathrooms, and any other spaces that need it.
+Third: **clean, clean, and clean some more.** Focus on faceplates, light fixtures, bathrooms, and any other spaces that need it.
 What are buyers going to notice when they walk into your home?&nbsp;

 You want to make sure your home is sparkling before buyers go through the door.

+If you have any questions about preparing your home for resale, don't hesitate to reach out to us.
+We'd be happy to help